juxiangyu/pytorch_qa/README.md

     - Run command `python pysrc/main.py --mode simulation` to enter simulation mode.
     - Simulation mode is used to work as a real qa bot, ask question in command line.
     - Invalid word is not allowed in this mode.
-    - You can select a candidate questions to interact with qa bot.
+    - You can select question from supplied candidate questions to interact with qa bot.
     - Simulation mode computes all similarities between question with every answer in the dataset, and then select the most similar answer.

 ### Experiment Result

 This repository implemented 3 algorithm in the paper.
 Benchmark results are shown in the table.

 | | Dev | Test1 | Test2
 |----|----|----|----